AmirEhsan95/AmirEhsan95.github.io/index.md

 * **Jan 2024**: Our recent preprint is now available on ArXiv.
 * **Nov 2023**: Our paper "Conditional Injective Flows for Bayesian Imaging" is among the top 25 most downloaded papers in IEEE Transactions on Computational Imaging (TCI) from Sept.
 2022 - Sept.
 2023.
-* Aug 2023: Our paper "Deep Injective Prior for Inverse Scattering" has been accepted by IEEE Transactions on Antennas and Propagation.
+* **Aug 2023**: Our paper "Deep Injective Prior for Inverse Scattering" has been accepted by IEEE Transactions on Antennas and Propagation.
-* July 2023: I am awarded a grant by the Promotion of Young Talent at the University of Basel to spend 9 months as a visiting scholar at University College London (UCL), focused on leveraging deep generative models for astrophysics in Prof. Jason McEwen's group.
+* **July 2023**: I am awarded a grant by the Promotion of Young Talent at the University of Basel to spend 9 months as a visiting scholar at University College London (UCL), focused on leveraging deep generative models for astrophysics in Prof. Jason McEwen's group.
-* Feb 2023: Our paper "Conditional Injective Flows for Bayesian Imaging" has been accepted by IEEE Transactions on Computational Imaging.
+* **Feb 2023**: Our paper "Conditional Injective Flows for Bayesian Imaging" has been accepted by IEEE Transactions on Computational Imaging.
-* Jan 2023: Our paper "FunkNN: Neural Interpolation for Functional Generation" has been accepted by ICLR 2023.
+* **Jan 2023**: Our paper "FunkNN: Neural Interpolation for Functional Generation" has been accepted by ICLR 2023.
-* Dec 2022: Our paper has been accepted by European Conference on Antennas and Propagation (EUCAP 2023).
+* **Dec 2022**: Our paper has been accepted by European Conference on Antennas and Propagation (EUCAP 2023).
-* Jun 2021: Our paper has been accepted by the Conference on Uncertainty in Artificial Intelligence (UAI 2021).
+* **Jun 2021**: Our paper has been accepted by the Conference on Uncertainty in Artificial Intelligence (UAI 2021).
-* April 2020: I started my Ph.D. at the SADA group, University of Basel.
+* **April 2020**: I started my Ph.D. at the SADA group, University of Basel.

 <br>